Get E-Book

 2. Module._load('./math', parentModule, false) begins.

-7. The module is stored in Module._cache immediately - before any code runs.
+7. The module is stored in Module._cache before its code runs.

-12. The shebang line (if any) is stripped.
+12. The shebang line, if present, is handled.

-13. vm.compileFunction compiles the source with the wrapper parameters.
+13. The CommonJS compile path compiles the source with wrapper parameters.

-14. The compiled function is called with (module.exports, require, module, filename, dirname).
+14. The compiled function is called with module.exports, require, module, filename, and dirname.

 17. Module._load returns module.exports.

-18. Your calling code receives the exports and continues.
+18. The caller receives the exports and continues.